carbon-design-system/carbon-platform/docs/services-web-app.md

 ### Protecting Server-Side Rendered Pages

-In order to require authentication before an user can access a server-side rendered page, use the `requireAuthentication` utlity function to export the pages' _getServerSideProps_ function:
+In order to require authentication before a user can access a server-side rendered page, use the `requireAuthentication` utlity function to export the pages' _getServerSideProps_ function:

 ```